Klay Thompson: Comeback and fourth NBA championship (2022–2024)

-Dallas Mavericks (2024–present)
+Dallas Mavericks (2024–2026)

 After playing his first 13 years of his career with the Warriors, Thompson signed with the Dallas Mavericks on a three-year, $50 million contract via a six-team sign and trade on July 6, 2024, which also included the Philadelphia 76ers, Charlotte Hornets, Denver Nuggets and Minnesota Timberwolves.
 This became the NBA's first six-team transaction.

 On October 24, Thompson made his Mavericks debut, putting up 22 points with six three-pointers made and seven rebounds in a 120–109 win over the San Antonio Spurs.
 His six three-pointers made set a Mavericks franchise record for the most three-pointers made in a debut game.
 On November 12, Thompson made his return to Chase Center as a visitor for the first time, being welcomed back with a tribute video before scoring 22 points behind six made three-pointers in a 120–117 loss to the Warriors.
 On December 25, in a game against the Minnesota Timberwolves, Thompson made his 2,561st career three-pointer, passing Reggie Miller for fifth on the NBA's all-time list.
 On March 29, 2025, in a game against the Chicago Bulls, Thompson recorded his 200th three-pointer of the season.
 He joined Stephen Curry as the only players in NBA history to record at least 10 seasons with at least 200 three-pointers made.

+On January 15, 2026, Thompson scored a season-high 26 points and added six assists in a 144–122 win over the Utah Jazz.
+He passed Damian Lillard for fourth place on the NBA’s all-time 3-pointers made list.
+The very next game, on January 17, Thompson scored 23 points in a 138–120 win in a second consecutive game against the Jazz, surpassing 17,000 career points.

+On August 21, 2026, Thompson agreed to a buyout with the Mavericks.

+Miami Heat (2026–present)

+On August 23, 2026, Thompson signed a two-year, $11.5 million contract with the Miami Heat.